Featured Image Credit: @itznipsey (IG)

-They have a thick neck and muscular chest, and they appear to have more squats than a regular Pitbull.
+They have thick necks and muscular chests, and they appear to have more squats than a regular Pitbull.
 The legs are well-muscled, long, and slightly hocked like their Bulldog parent.

 These dogs can have a variety of markings in white or silver colors.
 They have short and fine coats, in colors including black, tan, red, yellow, gray, golden, cream and white.

 Note that these are just common observations, and your English Bulldog Pitbull mix may not exactly manifest these features.